drigberg/penguin_defender/public/README.md

 - [x] animation: basic gull

 UI.7
+- [ ] get rid of Menu, incorporate into Game
 - [ ] snowstorm in background
 - [ ] snowstorm stops with winter's end